Adaptive patient benchmarking

 Most blood tests are benchmarked against ‘reference intervals’ derived from healthy populations.
 These

-create adaptive benchmarks which are both patient- and context-specific, helping to realize a
+computational approaches to create adaptive benchmarks which are both patient- and context-specific,

-longstanding goal of personalized medicine.
+helping to realize a longstanding goal of personalized medicine.

 AI for clinical and anatomic pathology